 Charles II and the Royal Oak

-How the future king escaped from Parliamentarian forces during the Civil War in 1651, giving English history one of its greatest adventure stories, and several hundred pubs a name, in the process.
+Discover how the future king hid from Parliamentarian forces at Boscobel House in Shropshire during his escape, giving English history one of its greatest adventure stories, and several hundred pubs a name, in the process.

-At three o’clock in the morning of 4 September 1651, a party of 60 Royalist soldiers rode quietly up to the gates of an old converted priory, White Ladies, on the northern border of Shropshire.
+At 3am on 4 September 1651, a party of 60 Royalist soldiers rode quietly up to the gates of an old converted priory, White Ladies, on the northern border of Shropshire.

 It was dark, and they had passed unnoticed through 40 miles of countryside.
 Among them was a wanted man: the 21-year-old son of Charles I, and newly crowned King of Scotland.

 A few hours earlier the Royalist army had been decisively defeated at the Battle of Worcester, where 5,000 of its troops had been killed or captured.
-The man who would be Charles II and some of his men had escaped, and now required urgent refuge.
+The man who would become Charles II had escaped with some of his men, and now required urgent refuge.

-At White Ladies, the king’s coat and breeches were removed and he was dressed in country clothes: green breeches, a leather doublet, a coarse hemp shirt and an old grey hat.
+At White Ladies, Charles’s coat and breeches were removed and he was dressed in country clothes: green breeches, a leather doublet, a coarse hemp shirt and an old grey hat.
 Shears were produced and the long, dark royal locks cropped short.

 The other troops left and Richard Penderel, the eldest of five brothers summoned to the house, led Charles out to a wood.
-Together they planned an escape – over the river Severn, into Wales and from there to France.
+They stayed there through a long, wet day – reportedly with just a blanket to sit on and a ‘mess of milk and some butter and eggs’ – and planned an escape.
+They decided to cross the river Severn into Wales and from there sail to France.

 Built by the Giffard family about 30 years earlier, and buried in thick woodland, Boscobel was even more remote than White Ladies.
 Indeed, it had been designed for privacy.
-Like many other houses belonging to Catholics persecuted during the late 16th and early 17th centuries, it had hiding places for Catholic priests.
+Like many other houses belonging to Catholics persecuted during the late 16th and early 17th centuries, it had hiding places for Catholic priests, known as priest holes.

 Charles consulted with William Careless, another fugitive staying at the house.
 The king’s account, dictated 30 years later to Samuel Pepys, records their decision: